COVID-19 (Coronavirus) Latest Information

 *NEW* Parent Information on Phased School Return

 We appreciate you will have lots of questions.
 We hope to address someof these general ones through a FAQ section on this page.
 Please submit any questions you have to email@example.com and we will do our very best to help.

 Please note: Any personal questions/ details will not be publically shared but instead will receive a personal response back.

 RETURN TO SCHOOL: FREQUENTLY ASKED QUESTIONS

 1. Can my child wear a mask or face covering into school?

-4. My child isn't in one of the eligible year groups.
+4. My child is self-isolating.
 Will home learning still be set?

 You are never alone: there is always someone who can help.